 As was stated above, a tester is a general term that can refer to any specialist in the field.
 A typical tester has relevant domain knowledge, valid knowledge of test designing concepts, and an understanding of execution methodologies.
 They should also be capable of efficiently communicating with the development team.
-Typical responsibilities of software test engineer include:
+Typical responsibilities of software test engineers include:

 This type of tester relies on human observation skills to find bugs in a system which are sometimes hard to identify by automated tests alone.
 Typically, this is sufficient testing for a software product.
 A test plan regulates the workflow of manual testing engineers.
 Some of software testing engineer responsibilities include:

 An automated test is a script that allows a software QA engineer to run testing automatically.
 The responsibilities of an automation testing engineer are more complicated.
 They are sometimes named ‘developers in testing’ because they require sound programming skills to create automated test scripts.
-The automated testing aims to prevent time-wasting on routine testing activities and regression.
+Automated testing aims to prevent time-wasting on routine testing activities and regression.
 So, what does a software test engineer do?

 A product should meet quality standards and goals in time.
 The planning, organization, and supervision of the teamwork fall into the test lead responsibilities.
 QA lead role can be held by an experienced manual or automated QA engineer and can be viewed as having an additional scope of responsibilities.
 Particularly, they perform the following tasks: